 Special rules apply to automobiles and certain other 'listed' property.
 Accelerated depreciation deductions can be claimed only if the automobile is used 50% or more for qualified business use as defined in related regulations.
 Further, for automobiles placed in service after 1986, the allowable yearly depreciation deduction cannot exceed specific dollar limitations.

-Separate methods and periods of cost recovery are specified by statute for certain tangible personal and real property used outside the United States (i.e., the alternative depreciation system).
+Separate methods and periods of cost recovery are specified by statute and IRS guidance for certain tangible personal and real property used outside the United States (under the alternative depreciation system).

 Rapid amortization may be allowable for certain pollution control facilities.

 Tax depreciation generally does not conform to book depreciation.
 Further, tax depreciation generally is subject to recapture on the sale or disposition of certain property, to the extent of gain, which is subject to tax as ordinary income.

 The cost of most intangible assets is capitalized and amortized ratably over 15 years.

 Corporations can elect to expense, up to a specified statutory amount per year, the cost of certain eligible property used in the active conduct of a trade or business, subject to a taxable income limitation and to a phase-out of the deduction based on total capital spend.
 This is commonly referred to as the Section 179 deduction.
 What constitutes property eligible for the Section 179 deduction is very broad.
 It generally means any tangible property or computer software that is ‘Section 1245 property’ (i.e., property that has been or could have been subject to depreciation or amortization) acquired by purchase for use in the active conduct of a trade or business.

 Varying amounts and thresholds applied to tax years beginning before January 1, 2018.